History of Medway (Farthing Corner) services

 Just as the winning design was about to be announced, a curveball was delivered from an unexpected source: a coach company called the East Kent Road Car Co.

-They claimed that they would be using the services a lot, parking up to 40 coaches at a time.
+They claimed that they would be using the services a lot, parking up to 40 coaches at any one time.
 The facilities about to provided would be completely inadequate.
-After some debate the Ministry decided to take their claim as an exaggeration, and to stick with their plans.
+After some debate the Ministry decided to take their claim as an exaggeration, and to stick with their existing plans.